 This report is made solely to the charity's Trustees, as a body, in accordance with Part 4 of the Charities (Accounts and Reports) Regulations 2008.
 My work has been undertaken so that I might state to the charity's Trustees those matters I am required to state to them in an Independent Examiner's Report and for no other purpose.
 To the fullest extent permitted by law, I do not accept or assume responsibility to anyone other than the charity and the charity's Trustees as a body, for my work or for this report.

-lan Saunderson Signed:

-Dated: 29/01/2024
+Signed: Ian Saunderson Dated: 17/01/2025

 Ian Saunderson FCA

 BKL Audit LLP 35 Ballards Lane London N3 1XW